Azure-Samples/ms-identity-msal-java-samples/1-server-side/msal-java-webapp-sample/README.md

 ### Overview

-This sample demonstrates a Java web application calling a Microsoft Graph that is secured using Azure Active Directory.
+This sample demonstrates a Java web application calling a Microsoft Graph that is secured using Microsoft Entra ID.

 1. The Java web application uses the Microsoft Authentication Library for Java (MSAL4J) to obtain an:

-   - Id Token from Azure Active Directory (Azure AD) to sign in an user
+   - Id Token from Microsoft Entra ID to sign in an user
    - Access token that is used as a bearer token when calling the Microsoft Graph to get basic information of the signed-in user.

      ![Topology](./ReadmeFiles/Java-WebApp-Diagram.png)